marccreal/AndalusiaBushTrip/README.md

 - You have to add a `<SimMission.AirportCalculator InstanceId="{[UID_of_leg]}">` block for every leg you create in the XML file.
 The InstanceId has to be the same UID as defined in the corresponding leg with `<AirportLandingTriggerEnd UniqueRefId="{UID_of_leg}" />`.
 Of course, all legs shall have different UIDs.
 - UIDs can be generated here: https://www.guidgenerator.com/
 - Do not forget to change the `<AirportIdent>` Block in the AirporCalculator-Block to the corresponding destination airport ICAO

+### Route and waypoints in VFR-map
+- Route: the bug was probably a wrong number under "CountWP" in "[GPS_Engine]" (though I changed other stuff in the FLT file, so I'm not 100% sure).
+- Waypoints: Interestingly, the waypoints are taken from the PLN file.
+But they have to have unique names.
+Btw this is also the reason why in the Asobo-bushtrips only the first waypoint appears in the VFR map (they all have the name "POI" in the PLN file!).

+### No/empty navlog and no VFR map when continuing the bush trip
+- in FLT file unter `[Options]` set `Save=True`

 ### FLT-File
 - Description of file format (from P3D, but format is the same): http://www.prepar3d.com/SDKv2/LearningCenter/getting_started/mission_creation/flight_files.html